informartin/zkRelay/README.md

 ## Setup zkRelay-CLI and env

+Our cli requires you to use python version 3.

 Before you install the required dependencies, we recommend to set up a venv:

 ``` bash